stefaneichert/thanados/README.md

 THANADOS uses [IOSACAL](https://doi.org/10.5281/zenodo.630455), an open source radiocarbon calibration software of the [IOSA](http://www.iosa.it/) project, to calibrate radiocarbon data.
-IOSACAL Source code is made available under the terms of the GNU General Public License.
+See [installation notes](install.md) for further instructions.

 All documentation and images unless otherwise noted are licensed under the terms of Creative Commons Attribution 4.0 International (CC BY 4.0) License.